emacsmirror/emacsmirror.net/index.md

 to provide such an archive, I don't think that there is a need for that because [Melpa] already serves that purpose very well.

-But like the Emacsmirror misses some package which are available from Melpa, Melpa too isn't complete.
+But like the Emacsmirror misses some package that are available from Melpa, Melpa too isn't complete.
 [Here][not-melpa] you can find some lists of such packages, in case you would like to help making Melpa more complete.